nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 and parametric spectral analysis with

-> **`spec.ic`**
+> **`spec.ic()`**

 ### ARMA Spectral Density

 &#x1F4A1;  `arma.spec` tests for causality, invertibility, and common zeros.
 If the model is not causal or invertible an error message is given.
-If there are approximate common zeros, a spectrum will be displayed and a warning will be given; e.g., `arma.spec(ar= .9, ma= -.9)` will yield a warning and the plot will be the spectrum of white noise.
-For example (the frequency and spectral ordinates are returned invisibly)
+If there are approximate common zeros, a spectrum will be displayed and a warning will be given.
+The frequency and spectral ordinates are returned invisibly.

 ```r
 arma.spec(ar = c(1.5, -.75), ma = c(-.8,.4), col=4, lwd=2)